denesakin/movie-list-website/README.md

 ### Purpose

 The website will allow the user to see list of movies and series.
 The website will show details about both upcoming and released movies/series.
 Users also will be able to see more detailed information about directors, such as a short biography, image and a list of movies/series directed by them.
-Team of 2 members worked on this project, which was a part of DIT341 Web and Mobile Development in University of Gothenburg & Chalmers.
+Team of 2 members worked on this project, which was a part of DIT341 Web and Mobile Development in University of Gothenburg & Chalmers as an introduction to Web Development.

 ### Pages